rtolpin/Extract-Earnings-Using-Anthropic-Claude-LLM/README.md

     raise RuntimeError("ANTHROPIC_API_KEY is not set...")
 _client = Anthropic(api_key=_api_key)

-# `Right now I have a hardcoded key in the script for convenience.
-Long-term, we’ll want to remove that and rely on the environment variable only, for security.`

 ## Input PDFs

 The script expects these files to exist in the same directory (or you can change the paths in `main()`):